Updated on August 12, 2022 by Sarina

 Steps to darning by hand.

-When you have a hole mark 1/2 inch up all around it.
-Stabilise the hole by making running stitches around the hole.
+When you have a hole mark 1/2 inch all around it.
+Stabilize the hole by making running stitches around the hole.

 Now starting from the top corner make running stitches parallel to each other.

 Remember to go over and under the same number of thread in the fabric – you can take one or two thread.

 When you go over the hole you will obviously be not making any running stitches – so just go over it as a straight stitch covering the hole.

 The rows of stitching should be equidistant and one thread or so distant from each other

 When you reach the beginning and end of each row you will be leaving a small loop – this helps in later shrinking of thread and avoid puckers